-&lt;sup>15 New Zealand Aluminium Smelters Limited, New Zealand Aluminium Smelters Limited (NZAS) "Submission on Issues paper (21 February 2024) (NZAS'submission on Issues paper), p 3.
+14 New Zealand Aluminium Smelters Limited (NZAS) "Submission on RCP4 Issues paper" (21 February 2024) (NZAS submission on Issues paper), p 3.

-&lt;sup>16 NZAS submission on Issues Paper, p 3.
+15 NZAS submission on Issues Paper, p 3.

-&lt;sup>17 Vector Energy, Vector "Submission on RCP4 Issues paper" (21 February 2024) (Vector's submission on Issues paper), para 12, p 3.
+16 Vector "Submission on RCP4 Issues paper" (21 February 2024) (Vector submission on Issues paper), p 3 para 12.

-&lt;sup>18 Transpower, Transpower "Submission on RCP4 Issues paper" (21 February 2024) (Transpower's submission on Issues paper), para 15.
+17 Transpower New Zealand Limited "Submission on RCP4 Issues paper" (21 February 2024) (Transpower submission on Issues paper), para 15.

-- 4.17 We also reviewed the Verifier opex benchmarking assessment and while this was more focussed on productivity, it provided us with useful insight into Transpower's opex performance when compared to its Australian counterparts. - 4.18 We note Vector's view regarding benchmarking and our assessment of Transpower's proposal.
-Vector suggests that the Commerce Act s 53P provisions preclude us, or a Verifier, from carrying out benchmarking when we process a base capex proposal from Transpower. - 4.19 The s 53P provisions relate to electricity distribution business (EDB) default pricepath (DPP) setting processes, and the use of benchmarking in that process, and not a Transpower IPP which does not restrict us from using benchmarking. - 4.20 As we noted in our Capex IM 2012 Final Decision reasons paper:
+- 4.17 We note Vector's view regarding benchmarking and our assessment of Transpower's proposal.
+Vector suggests that the Commerce Act s 53P provisions preclude us, or a Verifier, from carrying out benchmarking when we process a base capex proposal from Transpower. - 4.18 The s 53P provisions relate to electricity distribution business (EDB) default pricepath (DPP) setting processes, and the use of benchmarking in that process, and not a Transpower IPP which does not restrict us from using benchmarking. - 4.19 As we noted in our Capex IM 2012 Final Decision reasons paper:18